 What are the benefits of functional fitness for seniors?

-What exactly is functional fitness and why does it matter for seniors?
+What is functional fitness, and how is it different from traditional exercise for seniors?

 Functional fitness is exercise that mimics daily activities and real-world movements rather than isolating individual muscles.
 This approach trains your body to perform everyday tasks more efficiently and safely through compound movements that engage multiple muscle groups simultaneously.